 - Before washing: we first put together clothes and sort them. - During Washing: Putting clothes in water, washing them, changing water, rewashing into clean water, and drying. - After washing: To remove them from clothes line, ironing clothes, keeping them well.

 Sorting, soaking, washing, rinsing, squeezing, and hanging are steps of washing clothes.

-Lesson 3: Cleaning fresh raw foods
+Lesson 3: Steps of cleaning fresh raw foods and fruits